Conceal your identity on the Internet

 Brute Force password hacking

-Many hackers have the formulation of passwords down to a science and can simply figure out your password through a series of educated guesses or through the use of an algorithm.
+Many hackers have the formulation of passwords down to a science and can figure out your password through a series of educated guesses or an algorithm.
 The unfortunate reality of password security is that it usually isn’t that secure.
 Most people reuse their passwords, and most of these passwords are relatively easy to guess.

-Let’s say for example that you were born in 1960 and that you have a pet dog named Sarge, so you decide to make your password Sarge1960.
+For example, let’s say that you were born in 1960 and that you have a pet dog named Sarge, so you decide to make your password Sarge1960.
 Let’s say that you also have a Facebook account that lists your birthday and features tagged photos of you and Sarge.
 Any hacker with a pulse and the inclination is going to figure you out.

-If a hacker wants to get into your computer to steal passwords or files or to remotely monitor your activity, they can install a “backdoor” entryway.
-Backdoor programs exploit weaknesses in your network security and allow the hacker to come and go as they please, without your knowledge or permission.
+If a hacker wants to get into your computer to steal passwords or files or remotely monitor your activity, they can install a “backdoor” entryway.
+Backdoor programs exploit your network security weaknesses and allow the hacker to come and go as they please, without your knowledge or permission.

 Identity Theft: Infiltration

-Though not the most creative method, physical implantation is tried and true and extremely effective.
-If a hacker really wants to establish a backdoor entry or a log keystrokes program on your computer, they can simply break into your home and install the file while you are away.
+Though not the most creative method, physical implantation is tried and accurate, and extremely useful.
+If a hacker wants to establish a backdoor entry or a log keystrokes program on your computer, they can break into your home and install the file while you are away.

 Attacking your wireless network

 Hackers can camp outside your home and attempt to identify your wireless network.
-If you have a Wireless Protected Setup (WPS), breaking in is surprisingly easy.
+If you have a Wireless Protected Setup (WPS), breaking in is surprisingly comfortable.
 Once inside your network, hackers can pretty much do whatever they want.
-This includes stealing your sensitive information right then and there, establishing a backdoor entryway, or simply implanting any other type of virus they’d like.
+This includes stealing your sensitive information right then and there, establishing a backdoor entryway, or merely implanting any other type of virus they’d like.

 Fooling you onto their network

 Hackers often fool their targets into logging onto wireless networks in public places.
-For example, a hacker could wait for their target at a coffee shop, set up a network called “Coffee Shop’s Free Wi-Fi,” and thereby dupe the target into logging on.
-Once the connection is made, the hacker may be able to monitor what you are doing online, view your computer’s files, or implant a virus.
+For example, a hacker could wait for their prey at a coffee shop, set up a network called “Coffee Shop’s Free Wi-Fi,” and thereby dupe the target into logging on.
+Once the connection is made, the hacker may monitor what you are doing online, view your computer’s files, or implant a virus.

-By now, even the most inexperienced of computer users know full well not to open phishy sounding email from a mysterious stranger with an offer that’s just too good to be true – but hackers know this, and have creative ways of working around it.
+By now, even the most inexperienced of computer users know full well not to open phishy sounding email from a mysterious stranger with an offer that’s too good to be true – but hackers know this and have creative ways of working around it.

-A malicious website could also use the Trojan horse technique, and pose as a site that’s offering free software.
-The software could be advertised as anything useful, such as a PC tuner or even an antivirus system.
-While running, the software would indeed appear to be what it had been advertised as, however, in reality, this appearance would actually be masking some sort of virus, such as a key logger or backdoor.
+A malicious website could also use the Trojan horse technique and pose as a site offering free software.
+The software could be advertized as useful, such as a PC tuner or even an antivirus system.
+While running, the software would indeed appear to be what it had been advertised as; however, in reality, this appearance would be masking some virus, such as a key logger or backdoor.

-Depending on the type of job you have, this may or may not work, but a determined identity thief seeking a means of infiltration is limited only by the nefariousness of their imagination.
+Depending on the type of job you have, this may or may not work.
+Still, a determined identity thief seeking a means of infiltration is limited only by the nefariousness of their imagination.

 Identity theft: Prevention

 The truth is that if a hacker wants into your life bad enough, they will probably find a way in.
-Hackers are highly intelligent, and sometimes a bit crazy.
+Hackers are brilliant and sometimes a bit crazy.
 Fortunately, however, most individuals don’t have enemies of this nature.
-More often, hackers target corporations over individuals, because the larger size allows for more modes of entry and a greater degree of anonymity.
+Hackers target corporations over individuals more often because the larger size allows for more entry modes and a greater degree of anonymity.

-No one is completely immune to identity theft, though, and in addition to well-designed antivirus software, there are many common-sense measures that all basic computer users should put into place.
+No one is entirely immune to identity theft, though.
+In addition to well-designed antivirus software, there are many common-sense measures that all primary computer users should put into place.

 As in day-to-day life, anything you’re unfamiliar with should be put under the strictest review before you open it with your computer.
-Unfamiliar file extensions and phishing emails from strangers are best ignored.
+Unknown file extensions and phishing emails from strangers are best ignored.
 Remember that Public Wi-Fi usage is Public.
 And whatever you do, don’t create an excel sheet of all your passwords ever.
-That’s just asking for identity theft, from just about anyone who can open a file and read.
+That’s just asking for identity theft from just about a0nyone who can open a file and read.